TarekRaafat/skalex/docs/installation.md

    ```
    npm init -y
    ```
-4. Install the `skalex` library by running the following command:
+4. Install the `Skalex` library by running the following command:

    ```
    npm i skalex